Thelonious Monk: Technique and playing style

-Monk's style was not universally appreciated: for example, the poet and jazz critic Philip Larkin described him as "the elephant on the keyboard".
+Monk's style was not universally appreciated; for example, the poet and jazz critic Philip Larkin described him pejoratively as "the elephant on the keyboard".

-Monk often used parts of whole tone scales, played either ascending or descending, and covering several octaves.
+Monk often used the whole-tone scale, played either ascending or descending and covering several octaves.
 He also had extended improvisations that featured parallel sixths (he also used these in the themes of some of his compositions).
 His solos also feature space and long notes.
 Unusually for a bebop-based pianist, as an accompanist and on solo performances he often employed a left-hand stride pattern.
 A further characteristic of his work as an accompanist was his tendency to stop playing, leaving a soloist with just bass and drums for support.
-Monk had a particular proclivity for the key of B flat.
-All of his many blues compositions, including "Blue Monk", "Misterioso", "Blues Five Spot", and "Functional", were composed in B flat; in addition, his signature theme, "Thelonious", largely consists of an incessantly repeated B-flat tone.
+Monk had a particular proclivity for the key of B-flat.
+All of his many blues compositions, including "Blue Monk", "Misterioso", "Blues Five Spot", and "Functional", were composed in B-flat; in addition, his signature theme, "Thelonious", largely consists of an incessantly repeated B-flat tone.